SichangHe/ETHLDR201/essay2/self_inquiry_essay2.md

 they love animals and want to help care for them;
 others may volunteer as mentors or tutors to share their knowledge and skills [@healthdirect2023benefit].
-Therefore, the meaning of work is not always to produce goods or to survive as a society.
+Therefore, the meaning of work is not always to produce goods or to survive.

-We could argue, though, that most people still volunteer for their or the society's survival.
+We could argue, though, that most volunteering still help society survive.
 In the examples above,
-what the volunteers would potentially benefit someone in the society, whether they are someone whose heart is warmed by the animals helped, or someone who gets education from the tutor.
+what the volunteers do would potentially benefit someone in the society, whether they are someone whose heart is warmed by the animals helped, or someone who educated from the tutor.
 As an extreme example,
 volunteering is more and more frequently used to dress up free labor harvests [@kelemen2017more].